HALFpipe/ImputationProtocol/README.md

 The <code>setup-hadoop</code> command will start a <a href="https://hadoop.apache.org/">Hadoop</a> instance on your computer, which consists of four background processes.
 When you are finished processing all your samples, you can stop them with the  <code>stop-hadoop</code> command.
 If you are using Docker, then these processes will be stopped automatically when you exit the container shell.
 </p>
 <p>
-The <code>setup-imputationserver</code> script will then verify that the Hadoop instance works, and then download the genome reference that will be used for imputation (around 15 GB of data, so it may take a while).
+The <code>setup-imputationserver</code> script will then verify that the Hadoop instance works, and then download the <a href="https://imputationserver.readthedocs.io/en/latest/reference-panels/#1000-genomes-phase-3-version-5">1000 Genomes Phase 3 v5</a> genome reference that will be used for imputation (around 15 GB of data, so it may take a while).
 </p>
 <p>
 If you are resuming analyses in an existing working directory, and do not still have the Hadoop background processes running, then you should re-run the setup commands.
 If they are still running, then you can skip this step.